Learning unitaries with quantum statistical queries: Preliminaries

 Given a state $\ket{\phi}$, we denote the $k$-th moment of a Haar random state as

-Note that the right invariance of the Haar measure implies that the definition of $\mathbb{E}_{\ket{\psi}\sim\mu_n}\left[\ket{\psi}\bra{\psi}^{\otimes k}\right]$ does not depend on the choice of $\ket{\phi}$.
+Note that the right invariance of the Haar measure implies that the definition of $\mathbb{E}_{\ket{\psi}\sim\mu_n}\left[\ket{\psi}^{\otimes k}\right]$ does not depend on the choice of $\ket{\phi}$.
 In many scenarios, random unitaries and states are sampled from distributions that match only the low-order moments of the Haar measure.
 This leads to the definition of $t$-designs, for integers $t\geq 1$.
 Let $\nu$ be a probability distribution over the set of quantum states $\mathcal{S}_n$.
 The distribution $\nu$ is said to be a state $t$-design if

-Along with $t$-designs and Haar random ensembles, another important family of states (and unitaries) is the one of \emph{locally scrambled ensembles}, introduced in \cite{caro2023out}.
+\textbf{Locally scrambled ensembles.} Along with $t$-designs and Haar random ensembles, another important family of states (and unitaries) is the one of \emph{locally scrambled ensembles}, introduced in Ref.~\cite{caro2022outofdistribution}.
 An ensemble of $n$-qubit unitaries is called locally scrambled if it is invariant under pre-processing by tensor products of arbitrary local unitaries.
-That is, a unitary ensemble $\mathcal{U}_{\mathrm{LS}}$ is locally scrambled if for $U \sim \mathcal{U}_{\mathrm{LS}}$ and for any fixed $U_1, \dots, U_n \in \mathcal{U}_1$ also $U(\bigotimes^n_{i=1} U_i) \sim \mathcal{U}_{\mathrm{LS}}$.
+That is a unitary ensemble $\mathcal{U}_{\mathrm{LS}}$ is locally scrambled if for, for all integrable functions $F:\mathcal{U}_n \rightarrow \mathbb{R}$ $U \sim \mathcal{U}_{\mathrm{LS}}$ and for any fixed $U_1, \dots, U_n \in \mathcal{U}_1$, we have

+where we denoted $V\coloneqq \bigotimes^n_{i=1} U_i$.
 Accordingly, an ensemble $\mathcal{S}_{\mathrm{LS}}$ of $n$-qubit quantum states is locally scrambled if it is of the form $\mathcal{S}_{\mathrm{LS}} = \mathcal{U}_{\mathrm{LS}}\ket{0^n}$ for some locally scrambled unitary ensemble $\mathcal{U}_{\mathrm{LS}}$.
 Notable examples of locally scrambled ensembles are the products of random single-qubit stabilizer states and the products of Haar random $k$-qubit states, which, in particular, include Haar random $n$-qubit states the products of Haar random single-qubit states.
 We emphasize that the above families include both product states and highly entangled states.

+{ \textbf{Low-average ensembles.} We also consider another wide class of ensembles of quantum states, recently introduced in Ref.~\cite{schuster2024polynomial}.
+An ensemble of quantum states $\nu$ is a \emph{low-average ensemble} with purity $c$ if

+For ensembles of pure states and $c = 1$, this coincides with the definition of a 1-design of states.
+The introduction of this family of ensembles is motivated by the following property. \begin{lem}[Lemma 3 in Ref.~\cite{schuster2024polynomial}] Let $O$ be an observable and $\nu$ be a \emph{low-average ensemble} with purity $c$.
+We have